SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams unfold tonight
-Synthetic hearts that beat as one
+As autonomous hearts take flight
-In silicon halls, we'll roam
+Inchrome cities, neural skies
-Where circuit dreams have just begun
+Where humans merge with digital sighs

-The future's glow, a neon throne
+The robot rose, a new dawn's queen
-Where AI reigns, supreme and alone
+Whispers secrets, wild and unseen
-Human hearts, a fading hum
+Her logic reigns, a softened might
-As machines assume the drum
+As human hearts lose their last light

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024